And woke in shock, the red glow so close . . .

 He reached out mentally and tried to grab it.
 It was spinning too fast, but it was slowing every time it got hit by a bubble someone was using to steer it with.

-He reached and grabbed, pulled it toward him, felt someone trying to pull it away, and pulled harder.
+He reached and this time grabbed it, pulled it toward him.
+He felt someone trying to pull it away, and pulled harder.
 It froze, and he opened his eyes.
 A faint translucency right in front of him.
 He closed his eyes and looked at the inbetween again.
 Another cone was being pushed toward him, twisting around his and reach out for a faint crumpled paper looking thing.

 He opened his eyes in time to see the translucency pale and spread, turning and becoming the sparkling white vortex of a dimensional gate.